Our people

 Pharmacists Asthma Advisory Group

-Revamped in 2018, the Pharmacists Asthma Advisory Group (PAAG) principally aims to provide expertise and advice from the pharmacy perspective to help the NAC meet its objectives.
+The Pharmacists Asthma Advisory Group (PAAG) principally aims to provide expertise and advice from the pharmacy perspective to help the NAC meet its objectives.
 The purpose is to maintain the relevance, accuracy and impact of the NAC’s work and to facilitate engagement between the NAC and key stakeholders in community pharmacy.

 PAAG welcomes expressions of interest and input.
-Please contact nac@nationalasthma.org.au.
+Please contact [email protected].

 Functions